-There are five main factors:
+There are four main factors:

-- 1) Pathology at the site of origin.
+1) Pathology at the site of origin.
 There is or was an injury (pathology) at the place (site of origin) where the pain first started.
-This injury might be infection, inflammation, trauma, or a tumor, in a specific organ such as the reproductive organs, vagina, bladder or bowel or even a muscle or nerve injury related to exercise or trauma.
-Persons with female reproductive organs may have uterine or pelvic conditions such as endometriosis, ovarian cysts, while those with male reproductive organs may have prostate masses or infections. - 2) Referred Pain.
+This injury might be infection, trauma, a tumor, or adhesions in an specific organ such as the bladder or bowel.
+Persons with female reproductive organs may have uterine or pelvic conditions such as endometriosis, ovarian cysts, whereas those with male reproductive organs may have prostate masses or infections.

+Female pelvic organs

+2) Referred Pain.
 Your body has two types of nerves.
 Visceral nerves carry impulses from the organs and structures within your abdomen and chest (stomach, intestines, lungs, heart etc.).
 Somatic nerves bring messages from the skin and muscles.
-Both types of nerves travel to the same sites in the spinal cord.
-When your visceral nerves are stimulated for prolonged periods with chronic, ongoing pain, some of this stimulation may spill over into the somatic nerves, which then carry the pain back to the muscles and skin.
+Both types of nerves travel to the same sites on the spinal cord.
+When your visceral nerves are stimulated for long periods with chronic, ongoing pain, some of this stimulation may spill over into the somatic nerves, which then carry the pain back to the muscles and skin.
 In CPP, the somatic nerves may carry the pain back to your pelvic and abdominal muscles and skin.
-That means that your pain may start in your uterus or prostate or bladder and spread to your skin and muscles, or the other way around. - 3) Trigger points are specific areas of tenderness occurring in the muscle wall of the abdomen or pelvic floor.
-Trigger points are certain points on a muscle that hold tension and have decreased blood flow within that specific tissue itself.
+That means that your pain may start in your bladder and spread to your skin and muscles, or the other way around.

+Male pelvic organs

+- 3) Trigger points are specific areas of tenderness occurring in the muscle wall of the abdomen.
 Trigger points may start out as just one symptom of your pelvic pain or they may be the major source of pain for you.
 For this reason, treating the trigger points, for some people, may significantly reduce the pain.
 For others, the original source of injury as well as the trigger points must be treated. - 4) Action of the Brain.
 Your brain influences your emotions and behavior.
 It also interacts with your spinal cord and affects how you feel the visceral and referred pain.
 For instance, if you are depressed, your brain will allow more pain signals to cross the gates of the spinal cord, and you will feel more pain.
-Long standing pain can leave the nervous system more sensitive to pain.
 This influence or modulation by the brain must also be treated.
-Treatment can include psychological therapies, physical therapy and medications. - 5) Fascial restrictions.
-Fascia is a soft tissue that creates a 3-dimensional network throughout the entire body, surrounding and supporting organs, muscles, and every single cell within these structures, including vessels, nerves and even hard structures such as bone.
-Restrictions in the fascia develop over the years from a multitude of factors, long term stress, trauma, injury, disease, inflammation, as well as emotionally charged circumstances, etc. Over time, these restrictions, if left unaddressed, remain and their effects can multiply through the years as additional restrictions are added.
-Often, fascial restrictions play a significant role in chronic pain.
+Treatment can include psychological counseling, physical therapy and medications.

+Female pelvic floor muscles

-It is important to remember that all of these five levels of pain must be treated together for CPP therapy to be successful.
+It is important to remember that all of these 4 levels of pain must be treated together for CPP therapy to be successful.